-24 December is a rest day all day.
-Work on 24 December is paid as for work on a public holiday.
+For work when the 24th or 31th of December is a full or partial rest day, is paid as for work on a public holiday.

 Payment for collectively agreed rest days is made from the public holiday and rest day account, cf. Section 26.